 Good transitions can only work if the relation between animation and user experience is understood.
-Retaining the interest of the user and maintaining a relation with the context is always a challenge.
+Retaining the interest of the user and maintaining a relationship with the context is always a challenge.
 Complex interactions and processes can hinder the flow and make the user lose context and orientation very easily.
-Elements when removed or taken off from the screen suddenly can confuse users and they might lose an understanding of the interface.
+Elements, when removed or taken off from the screen suddenly, can confuse users and they might lose an understanding of the interface.

 Use of animations in an interface has become a natural phenomenon as it knits the elements and maintains the context.